Challenges in Flexible Printed Circuit Board (FPCB) Assembly

 4. Increased Production Costs

-The unique challenges of FPCB assembly often result in higher production costs, which can be a significant concern for manufacturers.
+FPCB assembly challenges lead to higher production costs, a concern for manufacturers.

 5. Higher Material Costs

-Flexible materials used in FPCBs are generally more expensive than traditional PCB substrates, leading to increased costs for the assembly process.
+Flexible materials in FPCBs are more expensive than traditional substrates, increasing assembly costs.

 6. Increased Labor Costs